 - The precision error profiles allow you to gauge the usability of the test protocol against the desired reportable dose range of a quantitation test or effective dose range of a potency test.

-Monitor How Your Responses Are Trending Across Assays
+Monitor How Your Data Are Trending Across Assays

 STATLIA MATRIX plots the responses of each baseline, standard, and control dilution for each of your pooled assays so you can track the trending of your responses from assay to assay, as shown in the first graph.
 Individual graphs are plotted for your raw responses, your responses adjusted to remove label variation when a tracer is assayed, and your responses normalized to your highest response dilution, and your Y-axis responses.